IntellureIntellure

 Keep It Simple

-A favicon is displayed at 16x16 pixels in most contexts — that is just 256 total pixels.
+A favicon is displayed at 16x16 pixels in most contexts, which is just 256 total pixels.
 Complex logos, detailed illustrations, or text-heavy designs become unrecognizable at this scale.
 The best favicons use a single letter, a simple geometric shape, or a highly simplified version of the brand logo.
 Think of how Google uses a simple "G," GitHub uses the octocat silhouette, and Slack uses a simplified hashtag symbol.

 Prioritize Contrast